odin568/FE2_Kartengenerierung/README.md

 # OPTIONAL: If configured in Cloud console for static maps apiKey, sign each request for improved security.
 gcp.maps.signingKey=123546

-# OPTIONAL: The Google Cloud API Key authorized to access 'Directions API'
+# OPTIONAL: The Google Cloud API Key authorized to access 'Directions API' and the starting points for the route.
 gcp.directions.apiKey=123456

-# OPTIONAL: The Coordinates of the starting point of the route
 gcp.directions.origin.lat=49.123
 gcp.directions.origin.lng=10.123